Don Valley North

 Shelley was first elected to City Council in 2003.
 In 2006, Shelley was elected by her peers to serve as Chair of the Budget Committee.
 She utilized her financial background to deliver four balanced budgets in the thick of the global financial crisis, making Toronto financially sustainable for the first time since amalgamation.

 Shelley’s first and foremost duty is to her constituents.
 She has been a proud champion of increasing opportunities for direct democracy in her ward, including implementing Toronto’s first-ever Participatory Budgeting process.
-Shelley has also secured a number of improvements for her community, including additional park amenities, affordable housing spaces, numerous traffic and pedestrian safety improvements, and the new Ethennonnhawahstihnen’ Community Centre, the first community recreation centre and library branch in Toronto to be named in collaboration with the Huron-Wendat Nation.
+Shelley has secured a number of improvements for her community, including new park amenities, affordable housing units, numerous traffic and pedestrian safety upgrades, and the Ethennonnhawahstihnen’ Community Centre—the first recreation centre and library branch in Toronto to be named in collaboration with the Huron-Wendat Nation.
+She also negotiated the creation of the Parkway Forest Community Centre and expansions to the Fairview and Pleasant View libraries.

 Shelley’s focus for this term is to continue working hand-in-hand with the community to build a Don Valley North that is liveable and affordable for generations to come.